stoplightio/spectral/README.md

 > Note: The Spectral CLI supports both YAML and JSON.

-Currently, the CLI supports validation of OpenAPI documents and lints them based on our default ruleset.
-It does not support custom rulesets at this time.
-Although if you want to build and run custom rulesets outside of the CLI, see [Customization](#Customization).
+Currently, Spectral CLI CLI supports validation of OpenAPI documents and lints them based on our default ruleset, or you can provide [your own rulesets](docs/rulesets.md).

 ## Concepts